YAKEcloud/yake/docs/blog/2023-05-12-build-cluster-with-caph.md

 + - sysctl fs.inotify.max_user_watches=524288
 ```

 The containerd-config is missing some options.
-In addition, the `SystemdCgroup` must be set to `true`.
+In addition, the `SystemdCgroup` must be set to `true` and the `inotify` settings needs to be increased.
 Only then the `vpn-seed-server` starts, which is created when a shoot is created.

 When you have finished the modification, you can start building the worker cluster by appling the modified file on the management cluster